Sakariye-UI/Nested-data-/README.md

 Attach a "Webhook" action using the Napkin.io URL.

-💡 Why This Matters for Klaviyo Users
+💡 Why This Matters for Klaviyo Users: